5 Best Receipt Apps for Small Businesses and Freelancers

 Great for freelancers expanding their business

-How to choose the best receipt app for your needs
+What is the best receipt app for taxes?

 If you’re a freelancer like me working on your own or running a side hustle, it pays (in time and money) to weed out apps with unnecessary features so you can streamline your processes and focus on your clients.